 A comparison of TotiCyte against other stem cell banking technologies was published in the Journal of Stem Cells Research, Development and Therapy

 TotiCyte is the technology that powers our CellsPlus stem cell banking service.
-This publication is a head-to-head comparison of TotiCyte against the other cord blood processing methods currently available in the UK.
-The paper, which was subject to peer-review prior to publication, shows that cord blood units processed using TotiCyte contain between 2.2 and 3 times more stem cells at the point of therapy than other available systems.
+This publication is a head-to-head comparison of TotiCyte against other cord blood processing methods, including AXP, which powers our standard Cells service.
+The paper, which was subject to peer-review prior to publication, shows that TotiCyte yields up to 2.2 times more stem cells than AXP.

 Read the paper here.